-This writing and style guide is a quick reference guide that complements both A Writer's Reference, seventh edition, edited by Diana Hacker and Nancy Sommers, and The Chicago Manual of Style (CMS), seventeenth edition.
+This writing and style guide is a quick reference guide that complements both A Writer's Reference edited by Diana Hacker and Nancy Sommers and The Chicago Manual of Style, 16th ed.
+(CMS).
 For additional and more in-depth information on writing and grammar, please refer to A Writer's Reference, and for more complete information on citations, refer to CMS.

-The sections included in the NWC Pocket Writing and Style Guide aim to help with three key issues:
+The sections included in the NWC Pocket Writing and Style Guide are designed to help with these three key issues:

-- Grammar: Students can find information relating to common grammatical concerns. - Drafting: Students can get fast tips on outlining, brainstorming, and writing papers. - Citing: Students will find information on and examples of Chicago-style bibliography references and footnotes/endnotes.
+- Grammar: Students can find information relating to common grammatical concerns. - Drafting: Students can get fast tips on outlining, brainstorming, and writing papers. - Citing: Students will find information on and examples of Chicago-style bibliography references and endnotes.

-We hope that you find this pocket style guide useful as you complete your course work at the Naval War College.
-Remember that the Writing Center is available for assistance as well, so please do not hesitate to ask for help.
-Feel free to stop by the Writing Center for quick questions.
-To schedule an appointment, please go to https://usnwc.mywconline.com.
-Once you have created an account, you will be able to schedule appointments online.
-We are delighted to assist you in any way we can.

-What you really need to know about . . .
+I hope that you find this pocket style guide useful as you complete your course work at the Naval War College.
+Remember that the Writing Center is available for assistance as well, so do not hesitate to ask for help.
+Feel free to stop by the Writing Center for quick questions or to make an appointment, or you may also send an e-mail to request an appointment.
+I am ready to assist you in any way I can.
+What you really need to know about ...